outer-web/filament-image-library/README.md

 php artisan vendor:publish --tag="filament-image-library-translations"
 ```

-### Customize the Image Library Page

-If you need to customize the image library page, you can create a new Filament page that extends the ImageLibrary class.
-Set your custom page in the configuration file and then make your customizations.

 ### Create or Update your custom theme

 To comply with the recommended way of styling a Filament plugin, you will have to **create a custom theme**.